symfony/symfony-docs/book/http_fundamentals.rst

 .. note::

-    There are actually nine HTTP methods (also known as verbs) defined by the HTTP specification, but many of them are not widely used or supported.
+    There are actually nine HTTP methods defined by the HTTP specification, but many of them are not widely used or supported.
 In reality, many modern browsers only support ``POST`` and ``GET`` in HTML forms.
-Various others are however supported in XMLHttpRequests, as well as by Symfony's router.
+Various others are however supported in `XMLHttpRequest`_, as well as by Symfony's :doc:`router </components/routing/introduction>`.

 In addition to the first line, an HTTP request invariably contains other lines of information called request headers.
-The headers can supply a wide range of information such as the requested ``Host``, the response formats the client accepts (``Accept``) and the application the client is using to make the request (``User-Agent``).
+The headers can supply a wide range of information such as the host of the resource being requested (``Host``), the response formats the client accepts (``Accept``) and the application the client is using to make the request (``User-Agent``).
 Many other headers exist and can be found on Wikipedia's `List of HTTP header fields`_ article.

 Step 2: The Server Returns a Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~